holoviz/panel/doc/FAQ.rst

 `pp.ROW(pane.HTML(obj, height=300))`.

-**Q: How does Panel relate to other app/dashboard tools?
+**Q: How does Panel relate to other widget/app/dashboard tools?

-**A:** Panel is currently the only tool with full support for showing the same objects in a Jupyter notebook and in a standalone deployable server:
+**A:** Panel is currently the only Python tool that fully supports writing live widget and app code in Jupyter Notebooks and then deploying it on standalone web servers.
+Panel is thus unique in supporting the entire life cycle of working with data: from initial exploration, to adding custom interactivity to make one-off analyses easier, to building a complex dashboard from multiple components, to deploying your polished Python-backed dashboard in a public-facing or on-premises private server, and then iterating by bringing those same components back to the notebook for further exploration and improvement.
+Other tools support *some* of the same capabilities, but by focusing on only one part of this life cycle they require you to start over when you need to use your work in a different way.

+For instance, ipywidgets provide many of the same capabilities as Panel, but they are tightly tied to the Jupyter environment, and are not generally able to be used in a secure standalone server.
+Dash can develop polished dashboards, but it is not designed for supporting initial exploration in a notebook, and is largely focused on Plotly charts rather than the visualization libraries that you are already using.
+Here's a general overview of what each library supports:

 +-------------------------------------+-----------------+---------------------+-----------------+--------------------+------------------------+